-Cycling is a fun activity that girls can enjoy their entire lives.
+Cycling is a fun activity that Girl Scouts can enjoy their entire lives.
 As with all activities, progression through skill building and conditioning are very important.
 Long day cycling trips, mountain and road biking, and long-distance cycling trips can be strenuous.
 The terrain may be difficult.
-Girls must also carry more gear and supplies than on short day trips.
-For this type of cycling, it is essential for girls to have opportunities to condition themselves beforehand.
+Riders must also carry more gear and supplies than on short day trips.
+For this type of cycling, it is essential to have opportunities to condition themselves beforehand.
 When training for lengthy bicycle trips, set realistic goals for mileage.
 Plan to gradually increase the distance.
-For instance, one week aim to ride ten miles and strive for 15 the next.
+For instance, one week aim to ride 10 miles and strive for 15 the next.

-- Middle and high school mountain biking teams: National Interscholastic Cycling Association

-- American Bicyclists
+- The League of American Bicyclists

 - People for Bikes

 - International Mountain Bicycling Association

-- Teen Trail Corps
+- NICA Teen Trail Corps

 - Adventure Cycling Association

 - USA Cycling

-- Tread Lightly